The Psychology of Colour Harmony - How Colours Affect Our Emotions

 Try out different colour choices and pay attention to what customers say.
 With A/B testing, you can find out which colour schemes work best with the people you want to reach.
 It's important to be willing to change your style based on what people say.

-Case Studies: Effective Use of Color Harmony
+Case Studies: Effective Use of Colour Harmony

-Some examples of colour harmony in the real world Let's take a look at some real websites that use colour balance well to make people feel something:
+Some examples of colour harmony in the real world.
+Let's take a look at some real websites that use colour balance well to make people feel something:

 1. Airbnb